About

 Segment hierarchies

-Fisheries of New Zealand uses three contrasting approaches to summarize commercial fishing data into three segment types:
+Fisheries of New Zealand uses three contrasting approaches to summarize commercial fishing data into different segment types:

 • Fleet: a group of fishing vessel-years with similar attributes, and/or activities